 All of this contributes to Venice becoming an ever-more-expensive European destination.
 Still, savvy travelers can plan a European vacation on a tight budget and include Venice in their itinerary.
 While in the region, consider Slovenia and other European countries that remain cheap to visit.

 7. The Forests of Madagascar, East Africa

 The fourth-largest island in the world, Madagascar was once blanketed in virgin rainforest.
 As an island nation isolated for millions of years, its ecosystem evolved unique species of plants and animals that exist nowhere else in the world, such as lemurs, aye-ayes, and catlike fossas.

 Today, over 90% of Madagascar’s forests are gone.
 And what little remains could be gone within the next 35 years per a joint project between NASA and the University of Maryland.
 Its remaining wilderness shrinks every year due to large-scale deforestation and wildfires.

 As its forests disappear, the unique flora and fauna of Madagascar may soon appear only in zoos and botanical gardens.

 Not far from Madagascar lies the island archipelago nation of the Seychelles, renowned for its beautiful beaches.
 Beaches that are, unfortunately, eroding quickly into the Indian Ocean.

 Beyond the threats posed by beach erosion and reef deaths, the people of Seychelles also fear rising sea levels.
 In 2019, the country’s president, Danny Faure, gave a televised speech from an underwater submersible pleading with countries across the world to do more to reduce pollution and greenhouse gas emissions.
-He expressed fears that water will engulf the low-lying Seychelles in a matter of decades.
+He expressed fears that water will engulf the low-lying Seychelles in a matter of decades due to global warming.